Chronography of Ireland

 18 February 1922, The notorious Black and Tans were disbanded, following the signing of the Anglo-Irish Treaty.
 They had acquired ill repute for their brutal treatment of suspected IRA members.

 21/1/1922, The Irish Parliament approved the Free State Treaty.

 15/1/1922, A provisional Irish Free State Government was formed.

 12/1/1922, The UK Government declared an amnesty for Irish political prisoners.
 See 8 November 1924.

 10/1/1922, Arthur Griffith was elected President of the newly formed Irish Free State.

 9/1/1922, In Ireland, de Valera, who opposed the Treaty, resigned as President of the Dail (Parliament).

 7/1/1922, The Irish Dail voted 64 votes 57 to accept the Anglo-Irish Treaty.

-6/12/1921.
+6 December 1921.
 Under the Anglo-Irish Treaty, Britain granted the 26 counties of Southern Ireland dominion status within the Empire, as the Irish Free State.
 6 of the 9 counties of Ulster remained part of the United Kingdom.
 Britain retained certain naval bases within Southern Ireland.
 See 7/1/1922 and 25/4/1938.
 Many Irish Republicans were outraged by this Treaty which they saw as a sell-out and this anger led to the Irish Civil War 1922-23.

 2/4/1921, The IRA first obtained Tommy guns, from a gunsmith in Hartford, Connecticut.